princetonvisualai/gan-debiasing/README.md

 - Run `generate_images.py` to generate images from z.
 Set output directory and latent vector filenames.

 #### Augmenting real-images with GAN-inversion:
 - Train a GAN with an inversion module.
-We used the [in-domain GAN inversion method](https://github.com/genforce/idinvert).
+We used the [in-domain GAN inversion method](https://github.com/genforce/idinvert) of Zhu et al.
 - Invert the CelebA training set images to latent vectors z_inv.
 - Run `linear_inv.py` to estimate hyperplanes and compute complementary latent vectors z_inv' (our augmentation).
 - Run `generate_images.py --experiment pair` to generate images from z_inv'.